Adapting LLaMA Decoder to Vision Transformer: Introduction

 Moreover, we explore several training techniques for the proposed causal Transformer.
 When observing things, humans start by broadly catching global connections, then narrow down to focus on specifics.
 Motivated by this, we develop a \textit{soft mask} approach -- bi-directional self-attention degenerates to a causal self-attention at the onset of training -- to further boost the network performance.
 Soft mask does not alter the causal self-attention during inference but improves the initial training behavior of the network. (details in Section~\ref{sec:3.6}).
 We illustrate different types of masks in Figure~\ref{fig:softmask2}.

-Equipped with such modifications, we propose a non-autoregressive decoder-only vision Transformer with causal self-attention inside, dubbed \textit{image LLaMA (iLLaMA)}, as shown in Figure~\ref{fig:architecture}.
-We provide a block level comparison of ViT~\cite{dosovitskiy2020image}, VisionLLaMA~\cite{chu2024visionllama}, and our iLLaMA in Figure~\ref{fig:comparison} in Appendix~\ref{sec:8.1}. iLLaMA process visual input with our slightly modified causal self-attention.
-We conduct a comprehensive evaluation of iLLaMA's properties, including ImageNet-1K classification~\cite{deng2009imagenet}, calibration, shape-texture bias, quantization compatibility, ADE20K semantic segmentation~\cite{zhou2019semantic}, and CIFAR transfer learning~\cite{krizhevsky2009learning}.
+Equipped with these modifications, we propose a decoder-only vision Transformer with causal self-attention inside, dubbed \textit{image LLaMA (iLLaMA)}, as shown in Figure~\ref{fig:architecture}.
+We conduct a thorough evaluation of iLLaMA's properties, including ImageNet-1K classification~\cite{deng2009imagenet}, calibration, shape-texture bias, quantization compatibility, ADE20K semantic segmentation~\cite{zhou2019semantic}, and CIFAR transfer learning~\cite{krizhevsky2009learning}.
 Experimental results show that iLLaMA delivers favorable and reliable performance to its encoder-only counterparts (\ie, ViT, VisionLLaMA), while maintaining a pure decoder design.
 More importantly, a spectral analysis on the attention map empirically shows that compared to bi-directional counterparts, causal self-attention has a higher rank (see Figure~\ref{fig:rank_analysis}), which allows for learning complex image representation.
+The contribution of our work can be summarized as follows:

+\begin{itemize}[leftmargin=*,topsep=0pt,itemsep=0pt,noitemsep] \item We explore the adaption of the LLaMA decoder to visual tasks and identify the attention collapse issue caused by causal self-attention.
+To address this, we introduce the \textit{PS [CLS]} method. \item We propose a \textit{soft mask} strategy to optimize causal self-attention and analyzed the improvement in the rank of the causal attention map. \item We develop a series of \textit{iLLaMA} models and empirically validate its performance on ImageNet, along with practical properties such as quantization compatibility, calibration, shape-texture bias. \end{itemize}

 We hope our work to inspire a re-evaluation of vision backbone design in the era of LLMs and provide fresh insights for their architectural unification.